 As soon as I saw the Jacques Vert Organza Leaf Dress I thought of the prom dance scene in Grease, and the pale creamy-yellow sundress that Sandy wore whilst dancing with Danny Zuko.
 (She was, of course, cruelly robbed of winning the dance contest because of that scheming Cha Cha DiGregorio – I loved the character of Sandy when I was a kid, and I never quite got over Danny’s betrayal.
 I was gutted for her.)
 At the beginning of the scene she wore a really cute sheer cape, so the addition of a rose corsage at the waist, some chunky T-bar sandals and an embellished cape to this peach sundress makes it so retro prom-style.

 Audrey Hepburn in Breakfast at Tiffany’s.
 Is there a more iconic movie character in terms of fashion history?
 You couldn’t have a “best movie dresses” list without including examples from Blake Edwards’s pièce de résistance, Fred darling.
 It’s simply too gruesome…!
 I’m sure most people would immediately think of the long black Givenchy masterpiece in the opening credits, but I personally always preferred the pink dress she wore with the towering pink tiara and pink satin coat.
 The Jacques Vert Shimmer Shift Dress in Fuchsia is the perfect shade of pink for a modern recreation of this look, and paired with some of the pieces below you’ve got yourself a Holly Golightly-inspired outfit right there – and don’t you forget it!

-This is a sponsored post for which I have been compensated by John Lewis.
+This post was written in collaboration with John Lewis.
 All opinions are my own, however, and 100% honest.